jgscott/ECO395M/syllabus.md

 This assignment is purposely open-ended, allowing you considerable freedom to follow a path dictacted by your own intellectual curiosity.
 Strive to write something that a statistically literate person of wide- ranging interests (for example, a future employer) would find engaging and impressive.

-For the final project, you will bring your own data set, analyze it, and write a report on it.
-You will also have the option of working on a "default" final project and data set that I provide.
-If you go for the default project, there will be a ceiling of 95% on your grade -- the last 5% is an incentive to be more creative and go with your own project.

-In case getting a data set proves too difficult, I will provide a "default" data set and project.
-If you use this data set, I will impose a 94% ceiling (i.e. an A-) on your grade.

 The deliverable dates are as follows:
 - 5 PM on Friday, April 19, 2019: 2-page (max) project prospectus outlining the question, proposed methods, and data sources you will pursue.
-The prospectus is ungraded, but for every week or partial week late that you are in turning in your prospectus, you will lose 5 points on your final project grade.
+The prospectus is ungraded, but it is an opportunity for you to get feedback on your idea and approach.
+If you don't turn in a project prospectus on time, then you will not receive feedback on your idea.
 - 5 PM on Friday, May 10, 2019 (the last class day of the spring semester): the final project is due.
-Because of the quick turn-around required to grade final projects, I unfortunately cannot extend this grace policy to encompass the project.
+Because of the quick turn-around required to grade final projects, I unfortunately cannot extend the grace policy to encompass the project.
 But remember, you have all semester to get this sorted.

+In case getting a data set proves too difficult, I will provide a "default" data set and project.
+If you use this data set, I will impose a 93% ceiling (i.e. an A-) on your grade.
+The last 7% is an incentive to be more creative and go with your own project.
+If you are taking the "default" option, then just tell me so by April 19, in lieu of turning in a project prospectus.

 ### Groups are allowed